-My research concerns the metaphysics of perceptual experience, focusing in particular on:
+My research primarily concerns the metaphysics of perceptual experience, focusing upon:

 - Perceptual appearances, or ‘looks’, and representational content